 Parents & Families

-Greetings to our Carolina Parents and Family members!
-We are glad you are taking an active role in supporting your student's exploration of off-campus life and we hope the information on this website can be useful for both you and your student.
+We are glad you are taking an active role in supporting your student’s exploration of off-campus life and we hope the information on this website can be useful for both you and your student.

 A few tips for family members:

 2. Get familiar with the resources on this site.
 There is information on this site and through consultation appointments with our staff, related to a number of content areas that are important for students to consider before they decide to live off-campus.
-You and your students should think through costs, location, roommate/housemates, safety and security, and transportation factors (among many others) before making a final decision about when or if to move off-campus
+You and your students should think through costs, location, roommate/housemates, safety and security, and transportation factors (among many others) before making a final decision about when or if to move off-campus.

-3. Strongly encourage your student to take leases to Carolina Student Legal Services for review before they sign it!
+3. Strongly encourage your student to take leases to Carolina Student Legal Services for review before they sign it.

 A note about “early” lease signing